jfb-h/MainPaths.jl/docs/src/index.md

 pkg> add https://github.com/jfb-h/MainPaths.jl
 ```

-You can then run:
+To get started, you can then run:

 ```julia
 >julia using MainPaths
 ```

-to get started.

 ## Example